this-isnt-me/ogPypeline/docs/source/directionalformulas.rst

    * - calc_type
      - calculation method (String)

 This function calculates the North, East and TVD between surveys.
 The function takes in six value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of depth units that can be input into the function see the Length units section under General Conversions.
 To see the range of inclination and azimuth units that can be input into the function see the Angle units section under General Conversions.
-A number of different strings can be passed int as the calc_type input representing the different calulation methods, these are outlined in the table below, the default input is 'roc'.
+Several different strings can be passed in as the calc_type input representing the different calculation methods, these are outlined in the table below, the default input is 'roc'.

 .. list-table:: calc_type Inputs
    :widths: 70 30